-On January 9, 2014, two of our wholly owned subsidiaries Taka Shipping Company Inc., and Fayo Shipping Company Inc., entered into a loan agreement with Commonwealth Bank of Australia, London Branch ("CBA"), for a loan facility of up to \$18.0 million to finance part of the acquisition cost of the Melite and Artemis.
+On January 9, 2014, our wholly-owned subsidiaries Taka Shipping Company Inc. ("Taka") and Fayo Shipping Company Inc. ("Fayo"), entered into a loan agreement with Commonwealth Bank of Australia, London Branch ("CBA"), for a loan facility of up to \$18.0 million to finance part of the acquisition cost of the Melite and Artemis.
 The loan bears interest at LIBOR plus a margin of 2.25%.
 The loan was drawn in two tranches, one of \$8.5 million assigned to Melite and one of \$9.5 million assigned to Artemis.
 Tranche A is repayable in 24 equal consecutive quarterly installments of \$195,833 each; and a balloon of \$3.8 million payable January 13, 2020.
 Tranche B is repayable in 32 equal consecutive quarterly installments of \$156,250 each and a balloon of \$4.5 million payable on January 13, 2022.

-On December 18, 2014, two of our wholly owned subsidiaries Weno Shipping Company Inc., and Pulap Shipping Company Inc., entered into a loan agreement with BNP Paribas ("BNP"), for a loan facility of up to \$55.0 million to finance part of the acquisition cost of the GP Zafirakis and the PS Palios, of which \$53.5 million was drawn.
+On December 18, 2014, our wholly-owned subsidiaries Weno Shipping Company Inc. ("Weno") and Pulap Shipping Company Inc. ("Pulap"), entered into a loan agreement with BNP Paribas ("BNP"), for a loan facility of up to \$55.0 million to finance part of the acquisition cost of the G. P. Zafirakis and the P. S. Palios, of which \$53.5 million was drawn.
 The loan bears interest at LIBOR plus a margin of 2%, and is repayable in 14 equal semi-annual installments of approximately \$1.6 million and a balloon of \$31.5 million, payable on November 30, 2021.

-On March 17, 2015, we entered into a loan facility with Nordea to refinance the existing agreements with the bank, described above, and to add additional vessels.
-On March 19, 2015, after repaying in full all outstanding indebtedness under the previous loan facilities with the bank, we drew down the amount of \$93.1 million.
-The loan is repayable in 24 consecutive three-monthly installments of approximately \$1.9 million being 1/50 of the loan amount and a balloon of \$48.4 million payable together with the last installment on March 19, 2021.
+On March 17, 2015, eight of our wholly-owned subsidiaries, entered into a loan facility with Nordea to refinance the existing agreements with the bank, described above, and to add additional vessels.
+On March 19, 2015, after repaying in full all outstanding indebtedness under the previous loan facilities with the bank, mentioned above, we drew down the amount of \$93.1 million.
+The loan is repayable in 24 equal consecutive quarterly installments of approximately \$1.9 million and a balloon of \$48.4 million payable together with the last installment on March 19, 2021.
 The loan bears interest plus a margin of 2.1% of LIBOR.